JStover95/FaaSr-Functions/weather_visualization/README.md

 ```

 The next function requires some added complexity to calculate the average observation values from the previous 10 years.
 To manage this, we take advantage of the datetime library to move our start and end dates to previous years and use `timedelta` to add 30 days to the tail of the previous years' averages.
 The `concat` and `groupby` functions in the pandas library allow us to concatenate all data from each year then calculate the mean for each day, which we then return as the final result.

+> ℹ️ For more information on the `groupby` function, see [Group by: split-apply-combine](https://pandas.pydata.org/docs/user_guide/groupby.html).

 ```python
 def process_previous_years(